Motorola Edge 20, Lite and Pro in test: Which device is the best?

 Hardware

-The hardware of the devices is different in many aspects, especially with the Proprocessor.
-While a MediaTek works in the Lite model, the group uses the 20 and Pro-Model a Qualcomm SoC.
-The MediaTek only delivers average values with a multi-core score of 1.655 in Geekbench.
-In terms of performance, it's on par with that Little X3 NFC from last year, but this only costs around 200 euros instead of the 349 euros RRP of the Edge 20 Lite.
+The hardware of the devices is different in many aspects, especially the processor.
+While the Lite model has a MediaTek, the company has installed a Qualcomm SoC in the 20 and Pro models.
+The MediaTek only delivers mediocre results in Geekbench with a multi-core score of 1.655.
+In terms of performance, it is on a par with the Little X3 NFC from last year, but this only costs around 200 euros instead of the 349 euros RRP of the Edge 20 Lite.
 Noticeably better than with the Poco X3 NFC, however, is the coordination with the software.
 With a few "additional functions" and no bloatware, Android 11 runs very smoothly on the device.
 This is also due to the 8 gigabytes of RAM memory, of the 128 or 256 gigabytes of mass storage, 20 GB is already occupied.

 The benchmark results of the Edge 20 series are okay, but other manufacturers are on par / better (picture: TechnikNews)

 The entire Edge 20 series has a 108 megapixel main camera and a 32 megapixel front camera.
-The Lite model is also equipped with an 8 megapixel ultra wide-angle camera and a 2 megapixel camera for depth information.
-The Edge 20 (Pro) is equipped with 16 megapixel of ultra wide angle, the 8 megapixel telephoto lens has a little difference.
-While the Edge 20 can only optically zoom 3x, with the Pro Model "only" 5x possible.
-Both models also have a microphone on the camera.
+The Lite model is also equipped with an 8 megapixel ultra-wide angle camera and a 2 megapixel camera for depth information.
+The Edge 20 (Pro) is equipped with 16 megapixels of ultra-wide angle, the 8 megapixel telephoto lens has a small difference.
+While the Edge 20 can only zoom 3x optically, the Pro model "only" has 5x.
+In addition, both models also have a microphone on the camera.

 How do the cameras perform in everyday life?

 The Motorola Edge 20 and Edge 20 Pro take good photos.
-In daylight the images are sharp enough for the price, the colors are okay.
-Personally, I prefer photos that are a little more saturated, but that's a matter of taste and can be quickly adjusted using apps like "Snapseed".
-The ultra wide-angle camera of the Edge 20 and the Edge 20 Pro also take good pictures in daylight.
-For such a large "field of view" (119 degrees), many details are still captured.
+In daylight, the images are sharp enough for the price, and the colors are okay.
+Personally, I prefer photos that are a little more saturated, but that's a matter of taste and can be quickly adjusted using apps like "Snapseed."
+The ultra-wide-angle camera on the Edge 20 and the Edge 20 Pro also take good pictures in daylight.
+For such a large field of view (119 degrees), many details are still captured.

-The ultra-wide-angle camera can also be used for macro pictures, but this requires patience and focus.
-The telephoto camera also does its job, if you want to get a little more out of the camera, you can go to the Pro to grab.
+The ultra-wide-angle camera can also be used for macro images, but this requires patience and focus.
+The telephoto camera also does its job; if you want to get a little more out of the camera, you can go for the Pro.
 The 5x optical zoom doesn't make a huge difference.
-The images are not as sharp as competing devices with "only" 8 megapixels, but they are not bad.
+The images aren't as sharp as competing devices because they have "only" 8 megapixels, but they're not bad.
 Photos with the front camera also look good.
 Not because of me, but because of the good camera AI, which optimizes selfies well.
 The bokeh is a bit too strong, but that's the case with most "cheaper" flagships.

 The main camera of the Edge 20 Lite still looks good, but many details are lost, especially with the ultra-wide-angle camera.
 Pictures with the selfie camera also look rather blurry, you shouldn't expect too much here.
 The colors are well coordinated with the cameras, sometimes even better than with the two better models.
 This could also be due to a lack of updates; we used the images with beta software before the market launch.
 Unfortunately, the performance of the camera app is sometimes slow, it takes 1 to 2 seconds to take a photo.